Pac-12 may cancel football season over COVID-19 fears. But what’s the rush?

 Limited studies have shown an increased frequency of myocarditis in patients with COVID-19.
 Drezner told ESPN that this “made the bar higher” for a fall sports return, “and it could be we don’t get there.”

-And then there is Utah team doctor Dave Petron, who said on the ESPN 700 Monday that the Pac-12 medical advisors will recommend stopping contact at this time.
+And then there is Utah team doctor Dave Petron, who said on ESPN radio Monday that the Pac-12 medical advisors will recommend stopping contact at this time.
 Does that mean for the rest of the season?

 No matter what the Pac-12 presidents decide, they will draw praise in some corners and be panned in others.
-And if they do shut it down, it’s quite possible that they’re facing this same dilemma come spring.
+And if they do shut it down, it’s quite possible that they will face this same dilemma come spring.

 All we know right now: Health is paramount.
 But risk is unavoidable.
 At some point, the Pac-12 is going to have to weigh those truths and make a tough, unenviable decision.